-While Mary Celeste is certainly one of the most popular Bermuda Triangle mysteries, reports of unexplained disappearances didn’t invoke the public attention until the 20th Century.
-In March 1918, the USS Cyclops, which was a 542-foot long Navy Cargo ship with 10,000 tons of manganese and 300 men on board, sank somewhere between Barbados and Chesapeake Bay.
-This garnered attention, especially when the information was released that the Cyclops never sent out a distress signal despite being able to do so, and when an extensive search was preformed, no wreckage was uncovered.
-“The incident remains the single largest non-combat loss of life in U.S. Navy history” (Sheposh, Joseph)
+In March 1918, the USS Cyclops, a 542-foot long Navy Cargo ship with 10,000 tons of manganese and 300 men on board, sank somewhere between Barbados and Chesapeake Bay.
+It was reported that the Cyclops never sent out a distress signal despite being able to do so.
+When an extensive search was preformed, no wreckage was uncovered.

-We know the first record of strange circumstances happened in 1492, with Christopher Columbus.
-But, what was the most recent?
-It was actually in 2015.
 On October 1st, the cargo ship SS El Faro left Jacksonville Florida, bound for Puerto Rico with 33 crew members on board.
 A tropical storm that was hundreds of miles away developed into a hurricane and circled around El Faro.
 Soon all communications from the ship went silent.
-A weeks-long search finally turned up, sitting upright in one piece at a depth of about 15,000 feet in the Atlantic.
+A weeks-long search finally turned up the ship, sitting upright in one piece at a depth of about 15,000 feet in the Atlantic.
 Tom Roth-Rory, the lead investigator for the NTSB, said, “There were no human remains found whatsoever, and no personal affects whatsoever.
-I think we found one boot.”

 Another plausible theory is one about the Sargasso sea.
 It’s a strange area within the Bermuda triangle that has no shores, but is surrounded by ocean currents on all sides.
 This area is unusually warm in the middle of the cold waters of the Atlantic, and has a thick mat of seaweed accumulated on the surface.
 Because of the surrounding currents, a subtropical gyre is created, causing the seaweed to slowly rotate clock wise.
 There have been many cases where lost ships were found in the Sargasso sea, floating intact, with no people on board.